bitcoin/bitcoin/doc/README.md

 ### OS X

-Drag Dash-Core to your applications folder, and then run Dash-Core.
+Drag Dash-Qt to your applications folder, and then run Dash-Qt.

 ### Need Help?